Dispositions and Roles of Generically Dependent Entities

 Consider the following statements \begin{enumerate} \item The software Protege has the function of editing ontologies. \item The fairy tale `Hansel and Gretel' has the disposition to scare children. \item The Bundesgesetzblatt has the role of the public gazette of the Federal Republic of Germany, where laws are promulgated. \end{enumerate}

 According to the Basic Formal Ontology (BFO) these sentences are all false.
 BFO is a foundational ontology that is used by more than 600 different ontologies \cite{bfo-users} and has been published as ISO/IEC standard \cite{bfo-standard}.
-In BFO software, stories, and publications are examples of generically dependent entities, and functions, dispositions, and roles are all kinds of realizable entities.
-According to BFO, it is impossible for \gdcs to be the bearer of realizable entities.
-Therefore, the examples (1-3) all contain an ontological category mistake and, hence, are necessarily false.
+In BFO, software, stories, and publications are examples of generically dependent entities, and functions, dispositions, and roles are all kinds of realizable entities.
+BFO claims that it is impossible for \gdcs to be the bearer of realizable entities.
+Consequently, the examples (1-3) all contain an ontological category mistake and, hence, are necessarily false.

-BFO's claim seems to be at odds with ordinary discourse, in which we do not hesitate to attribute functions, dispositions, and roles to generically dependent continuants in the same way as we attribute them to material objects.
+BFO's position seems to be at odds with ordinary discourse, in which we do not hesitate to attribute functions, dispositions, and roles to generically dependent continuants in the same way as we attribute them to material objects.
 For example, in the same way that civil engineers talk about the functional requirements of a bridge or an airport, software engineers talk about the functional requirements of software that they develop.
-Nevertheless, while the results of the work of civil engineers bear functions (e.g., the function to provide an easy means to cross a river), according to BFO, software (e.g., an ontology editor) lacks functions.
+Nevertheless, following BFO the results of the work of civil engineers bear functions (e.g., the function to provide an easy means to cross a river), while anything software engineers may create (e.g., an ontology editor) necessarily lacks functions.